 During the senior year, all students in the teacher education program are required to participate in a professional semester.
-This includes approximately two weeks of course work (student teaching orientation) followed by fourteen weeks of supervised full-time student teaching with diverse students.
+This includes approximately two weeks of course work (student teaching orientation) followed by twelve weeks of supervised full-time student teaching with diverse students.
 Education majors are placed in student teaching positions at various early childhood, elementary, middle schools, and high schools in the local area.
-Student teaching assignments are also available in London and Ireland for students wishing to teach in an international setting.
-The London and Ireland experiences fulfill the requirement for Pennsylvania Teacher Certification by being combined with a seven-week student teaching experience in a Pennsylvania school.
 Students are required to submit an application for student teaching to the student teaching placement coordinator no later that February 1 for the following fall semester placement, and September 30 for the following spring semester placement.
-During the student teaching semester, students are discouraged from taking any other courses.
+During the student teaching semester, students are discouraged from taking any course except EDUC 440, Inclusive Education.